 The United States-Colombia Trade Promotion Agreement (CTPA) was signed on November 22, 2006.
 Colombia's Congress approved the CTPA and a protocol of amendment in 2007.
-Colombia's Constitutional Court compfleted its review in July 2008, and concluded that the Agreement conforms to Colombia's Constitution.
+Colombia's Constitutional Court completed its review in July 2008, and concluded that the Agreement conforms to Colombia's Constitution.
 The United States and Colombia implemented the CTPA on May 15, 2012.

 U.S.-Colombia Trade Facts

-The U.S. goods trade deficit with Colombia was $8.8 billion in 2011, a 144.9% increase ($5.2 billion) over 2010.
+- The U.S. goods trade surplus with Colombia was $580 million in 2019, a 57.4% decrease ($781 million) over 2018.

-U.S. foreign direct investment (FDI) in Colombia (stock) was $8.3 billion in 2019, a 2.6% increase from 2018.
+- U.S. foreign direct investment (FDI) in Colombia (stock) was $8.3 billion in 2019, a 2.6% increase from 2018.
 U.S. direct investment in Colombia is led by mining, manufacturing, and finance and insurance.

 - Colombia's FDI in the United States (stock) was $174 million in 2019, up 24.3% from 2018.
 There is no information on the distribution of Colombia FDI in the U.S.

 - Sales of services in Colombia by majority U.S.-owned affiliates were $5.2 billion in 2017 (latest data available), while sales of services in the United States by majority Colombia-owned firms were $130 million.